“Great is the art of beginning, but greater the art is of ending.”

 Elgar quoting Longfellow at the end of the Enigma Variations

-A persistent trait displayed throughout Edward Elgar’s Enigma Variations is the partial or complete restatement of the opening material as a concluding phrase.
+A recurring feature throughout the Enigma Variations by Edward Elgar is the partial or complete restatement of the opening material as a concluding phrase.
 This is sometimes accomplished while overlaying the opening phrase with some variant of the Enigma Theme’s starting phrase.
 In all, ten of the Variations restate the beginning phrase in whole or in part as endings: I (C. A. E.), II (H. D. S-P.), III (R. B. T.), V (R. P. A.), VI (Ysobel), VII (Troyte), IX (Nimrod), X (Dorabella), XII (B. G. N.), and XIV (E. D. U.).
-Absent from this series are IV (W.M.B.), VIII (W. N.), XI (G. R. S.) and XIII (***).
+Absent from this series are IV (W.M.B.), VIII (W. N.), XI (G. R. S.), and XIII (✡ ✡ ✡).
 In the search for the covert principal theme, it is critically important to recognize Elgar’s repeated restatement of the opening phrase at the conclusion of the majority of the movements.
-This is the case because Elgar unpredictably starts his counterpoint between the Enigma Theme and the covert principal theme with Ein feste Burg’s final phrase, and unexpectedly concludes it with its starting phrase.
+This is the case because Elgar unpredictably begins his counterpoint between the Enigma Theme and the covert principal theme with Ein feste Burg’s final phrase, and unexpectedly concludes it with its starting phrase.
 From a contrapuntal standpoint, Elgar puts the proverbial cart before the horse.

 Variation I (C. A. E.) begins in measure 20 with a rhythmic variation of the Enigma Theme in G minor played by the flute, second violins, and violas.
 The opening two bars of this rhythmic variant (measures 20-21) are reprised in G major as a tierce de Picardie by the clarinet as the ending phrase (measures 30-40).